How do you beat Google at its own game without breaking any rules?

 So what’s the alternative?
 Buying links.

-Sure, on the fact of it, buying links is a quick and easy way to get a bunch of high-quality links from sites that will boost your site.
+Sure, buying links is a quick and easy way to get a bunch of high-quality links from sites that will boost your site.

 BUT this black hat tactic can attract a severe penalty you get found out.